 It is hard to imagine how a compact city like San Francisco can house a multitude of attractions raging from scenic natural wonders to highly-preserved Victorian architecture.
 When it comes to diversity and beauty, San Francisco is surely one among the top on the list.
 California is blessed to have San Francisco within its boundary, as this city is hailed as one of the best cities in the world.

 There are a variety of reasons why discerning travelers choose to spend their holiday in San Francisco.
 Each district of San Francisco has its distinct character to be proud of.
 Because there is so much to see and do in this city, careful planning of the itinerary must be done.
-If compressing it in small amount of time is a challenge, it is wise to prioritize the top attractions of San Francisco to not miss out on the most significant places to see when having a vacation in this vibrant city.
+If compressing it in a small amount of time is a challenge, it is wise to prioritize the top attractions of San Francisco to not miss out on the most significant places to see when having a vacation in this vibrant city.

 The Golden Gate Bridge is unarguably the most iconic landmark in San Francisco, and no tourist dare miss the sight of it.
-As one of the most beautiful bridges in the planet, The Golden Gate Bridge made it to the Seven Wonders in the Modern World.
+As one of the most beautiful bridges on the planet, The Golden Gate Bridge made it to the Seven Wonders in the Modern World.
 Being a prominent structure, the bridge is the very first thing to see when coming from the north part of the city.
-It is also within the premises where Palace of Fine Arts is seen, another famous tourist destination.
-This ancient Roman structure sits in a stunning park with a classic-styled European lagoon, truly a great venue for unwinding, relaxing and slowing things down.
+It is also within the premises where the Palace of Fine Arts is seen, another famous tourist destination.
+This ancient Roman structure sits in a stunning park with a classic-styled European lagoon, truly a great venue for unwinding, relaxing, and slowing things down.

 Next to the Golden Gate, the iconic Transamerica Pyramid situated in the center of the Financial District is a prominent landmark.
 With a towering height of 260 meters, the pyramid is said to be the tallest among all of San Francisco’s skyscrapers.
 The only venue that gives out the perfect sight and angle of the Transamerica Pyramid is the Alamo Square, a quaint village and park that is well-known for its Victorian-inspired homes.
-The square is also complete with facilities that cater fun to all ages, such as playgrounds, tennis courts and picnic areas.
+The square is also complete with facilities that cater fun to all ages, such as playgrounds, tennis courts, and picnic areas.

 Families visiting San Francisco cannot wait to experience the cable car, an old-fashioned style of exploring the beauty of the city.
 Introduced in 1873, several of the remaining cable cars now cater to visitors for sight-seeing important spots and tourist destinations.
-Part of the cable car route is the Lombard Street, the very famous street that got the title “the most crooked street in the entire world.”
-Conversely, no tourist must dare miss the San Francisco Chinatown, the biggest Chinatown outside Asia and the oldest in North America.
-Temples, theaters, antique stores and other interesting establishments add color and life to this upbeat destination.
+Part of the cable car route is Lombard Street, the very famous street that got the title “the most crooked street in the entire world.”
+Conversely, no tourist must dare miss the San Francisco Chinatown, the biggest Chinatown outside Asia, and the oldest in North America.
+Temples, theaters, antique stores, and other interesting establishments add color and life to this upbeat destination.